For Truth Simply Take a 180

 And nobody's really talked about it because he has this little image.

-And I guess the Democrats thought we have gone so hard to the left when they had that clownish cast of characters in the 2020 primary debates, Beto, Corey Booker, Julian Castro, Elizabeth Warren, Bernie Sanders.
+And I guess the Democrats thought we have gone so hard to the left when they had that clownish cast of characters in the 2020 primary debates, Beto, Corey Booker, Julian Castro, Elizabeth Warren, Bernie Sanders,

 you know, as I said, Spartacus, and there was nobody there.

-And so they resurrected this old construct out of the 70s, good old Joe Biden, the Catholic working man, moderate Democrat, which didn't exist.
+And so they resurrected this old construct out of the 70s, good old Joe Biden, the Catholic working man, moderate Democrat, which didn't exist, and they put him in his basement.

-And then the media lied and covered, and Mark Zuckerberg put in 419 million.
+And then the media lied and covered, and Mark Zuckerberg put in 419 million, and we were off to the races.

+There is a divine power.
 I really believe that.

 And

-But if I didn't believe that it was a Christian power and I was an ancient Greek, I would say there are divine forces called Nemesis.
+I think it's a Christian power.
+But if I didn't believe that it was a Christian power and I was an ancient Greek, I would say there are divine forces called Nemesis, and they always hunt.

+The goddess Nemesis always hunts for Eubris.
 When they see Eubris, that is overweening arrogance that you can go beyond the limits of human behavior and decency, then they're going to strike you.

+And they're striking this Biden family.
 And I don't think they're going to be in big trouble.

 I think, first of all, he's going to take the entire Democratic Party down in four weeks.
+Right.

 Well, Victor,

-we've made these Corleone
+you know, we've made these Corleone

+associations, and I wish it was that simple.
 Maybe just one or two more minutes here on

+the Bidens.
 But I mean, the Corleons are gambling and

 prostitution and

 all of the mortal sins from a Catholic perspective, but let's say they're all domestic or local.
+And

-some oligarch over there but but these folks
+some oligarch over there.

-the clintons and the bidens have no problem
+the Clintons and the Bidens, have no problem

 Absolutely.

-Listen to the New York Times because when Hillary oversaw that Lonesome or what it was, that company that sold the majority of its North American uranium holdings to Russian oligarchs that were really operatives of the Putin government, they had, I think they sent $3 million to the Clinton Foundation and they paid Bill Clinton $500,000 a speak in Moscow.
+uh the majority of its american uranium holdings to russian oligarchs that were really operatives of the putin government they had i think they sent three million to the Clinton Foundation and they paid Bill Clinton $500,000 a speak in Moscow.

-Clinton's cash flow into the Clinton Foundation coffers as uranium is sold to Russia.
+The New York Times, the New York Times said Clinton's cash flow into the Clinton Foundation coffers as uranium is sold to Russia.
+So they knew about it.

 And